Pearl Izumi X-Alp Launch Flat Pedal Shoes

 With judicious pedal choice, the X-Alp's are excellent for long rides on flat pedals.
 I know a fair number of people who only run flats, even for all-day XC-epics and a spot of XC racing, and to them, I say the extra level of support makes a big difference after hour two.

 I make no secret that the Shimano GR7 is my favourite flat shoe.
 I like the lightweight, grippy Michelin sole, the fit, and every shoe - including these Pearls - should have oval eyelets for the laces.
 Even so there remains an ample market for the Pearl Izumi Alp-X. If you're putting in off-road centuries, punching out epic, single speeding, or racing XC on flat pedals these shoes are worth checking out.
 Likewise, the extra support could be the answer for anyone getting foot pain riding flats.

-If that sounds like you, there's more information on the 150 USD Alp-X on Pearl's site here.
+If that sounds like you, you can pick up the 150 USD Pearl Izumi Alp-X here.